arpitmathur2412/arpitmathur2412.github.io/_posts/2010-01-07-post-standard.md

 docker run -dp 27017:27017 mongo
 ```
 <br>
+Note: we have used -d tag so that the containers can run in the background without blocking the terminal.

 Now that we have created the containers, we need to create a network that we will connect to the server and the mongo container.
-We will do this so that we can get the IP of the mongo container and use it in the connection string in ````mongoose.connect('mongodb:<CONTAINER_IP>:27017:<DB_NAME>') ````
+We will do this so that we can get the IP of the mongo container and use it in the connection string as ````mongoose.connect('mongodb:<CONTAINER_IP>:27017:<DB_NAME>') ````

 This is how your create a docker network:
 <br>